kniEngine/kni/README.md

-﻿# MonoGame
+﻿# Kni

-MonoGame is a simple and powerful .NET framework for creating games for desktop PCs, video game consoles, and mobile devices using the C# programming language.
-It has been succesfully used to create games such as [Streets of Rage 4](https://store.steampowered.com/app/985890/Streets_of_Rage_4/), [Carrion](https://store.steampowered.com/app/953490/CARRION/), [Celeste](https://store.steampowered.com/app/504230/Celeste/), [Stardew Valley](https://store.steampowered.com/app/413150/Stardew_Valley/), and [many others](https://www.monogame.net/showcase/).
+Kni is a simple and powerful .NET framework for creating games for desktop PCs, and mobile devices using the C# programming language.

 It is an open-source re-implementation of the discontinued [Microsoft's XNA Framework](https://msdn.microsoft.com/en-us/library/bb200104.aspx).
+Kni is a derivative of [MonoGame & XNA Touch](https://github.com/MonoGame/MonoGame).

 [![Join the chat at https://discord.gg/monogame](https://img.shields.io/discord/355231098122272778?color=%237289DA&label=MonoGame&logo=discord&logoColor=white)](https://discord.gg/monogame)